-It is important to recognize, however, that flexibility implies an important corollary-responsibility.
-By offering such a flexible program, the department has expressed its confidence in the personal responsibility of its graduate students.
+It is important to recognize that the program's flexibility implies an important corollary-responsibility.
+By offering such a flexible program, the department has expressed its confidence in its graduate students.
 Such a program can succeed only if students accept primary responsibility for the coordination and coherence of their program.
 Although you will work closely with your advisor and seek informal advisement from other faculty members, you must look at your program of study as the most important single assignment of your graduate career here.

 Undergraduate study has accustomed students to the idea that completion of a prescribed set of courses will inevitably constitute a coherent whole.
 Graduate study assumes rather that the student is committed to the study of a particular field, and is prepared to do more than simply complete courses in order to gain a deeper understanding of his or her area.
-As at other institutions, this additional work is provided in the form of a reading list that students should become acquainted with during their first semester of graduate study.
+This additional work is provided in the form of a reading list that students should become acquainted with during their first semester of graduate study.
 While courses will cover some of the texts on the list, students should expect to read many others on their own, since a significant dimension of graduate study is the ability to work independently.
-Reading lists are available on the M.A. page of the departmental website; a ULID and password are needed for access.
+Reading lists are available on the departmental website (Academics \rightarrow Graduate Program); a ULID and password are needed for access.

-The comprehensive examination, required by many graduate programs, represents the culminating experience and synthesis of your studies.
+The comprehensive examination represents the culminating experience and synthesis of your studies.
 It assumes that you have a good general knowledge of your area of emphasis, regardless of the specific courses you have taken.
 In other words, you will not simply be re-tested on individual course content.
 To complete the comprehensive examination successfully, you will not be expected to have a specialized grasp of all aspects of the field.
 However, you should have some specialized knowledge (depth)-probably associated with advanced coursework-and a general knowledge (breadth) of your field, achieved through your own synthesis of coursework and independent reading.
-The reading list, in combination with your coursework, will enable you to demonstrate the depth and breadth of your knowledge on the exam.
+The reading list, in combination with your coursework, will enable you to demonstrate the depth and breadth of your knowledge on the comprehensive exam.
 More information on the exams appears elsewhere in this handbook.
 You should attempt to define your interests and formulate a general plan of study during the first semester.
-You must choose one of the two areas of emphasis listed below for your concentration (French or Spanish).
-In order to progress through the program most effectively, you should plan to take at least one or two courses taught in your target language per semester (as outlined earlier, you will need 18 hours-or about 6 courses-in your target language to graduate).
+In order to progress through the program most effectively, you should plan to take at least one or two courses taught in your target language per semester.
+(As outlined earlier, you will need 18 hours-typically 6 courses-in your target language to graduate.)

-Read the material in this handbook carefully, and seek all the advice you need from your graduate advisor and other faculty members.
-After your first two semesters of study (or 15-18 credits for those attending part-time) you will receive a brief written evaluation of your overall progress towards your degree.
+Read the material in this handbook carefully and seek all the advice you need from your graduate advisor and other faculty members.
+After your first two semesters of study (or 15-18 credits for those attending part-time), you will receive a brief written evaluation of your overall progress toward your degree.